zanemrazekcs/public-inventory-tool/README.md

 # Important notes for the tool manager/developer

+## Running the app

+1. Make sure MySQL and Node.js are installed on your machine.
+1. Create a new database in MySQL called inventory_tool
+1. Download the .sql files in the db backups folder and run in either MySQL workbench (recommended) or using terminal commands.
+1. Ensure that your MySQL root user password is set in the [Server.js](#serverjs) file.
+(More information on this step in [MySQL Database: inventory_tool](#mysql-database-inventorytool) section)
-### To run the app navigate to the server folder and click the file "server-OS" (where OS is the name of the OS your machine is running)
+1. To run the app navigate to the server folder and click the file "server-`OS`" (where `OS` is the name of the OS your machine is running)

-### When making any changes to the app
+## When making changes to the app

-The server code is located in the server folder's server.js file.
+The server code is located in the `server` folder's `server.js` file.

-The client code's starts in the client folder's index.js file which renders the App.js component which begins to render a plethora of components which arestored in the components folder.
+The client code's starts in the `client` folder's `index.js` file which renders the `App.js` component which begins to render a plethora of components which arestored in the `Components` folder.

 1. Comment the following code out of server.js (located within the server folder), upon doing so the front end will no longer be run on port 3001.
+(The server and its endpoints will still be run on port 3001)
     ```JavaScript
         //used to run the create-react-app build (the client folder's contents). src: https://create-react-app.dev/docs/deployment/#other-solutions
         const path = require('path')